 A common mistake that a student or beginner commit while learning programming is skipping the fundamentals or chapter 1 and directly jumping to the next chapter right away.
 To understand the advanced concepts of programming you need to be very clear about the fundamentals of programming.
-If you will be doing the same mistake then at some point, you will end up with lots of confusions and you will have to come back to your basics again.
-These fundamentals are Data Structures, variables, control structures, syntax, tools or text editors.
-When you start doing programming pick one programming language, stick with it and clear all the basics of programming first before going to the next level.
+If you will be doing the same mistake then at some point, you will end up with lots of confusion and you will have to come back to your basics again.
+These fundamentals are Data Structures, variables, control structures, syntax, tools, or text editors.
+When you start doing programming pick one programming language, stick with it, and clear all the basics of programming first before going to the next level.
 Your overall time to learn coding will be definitely saved if you will follow this path.

 2. Learn By Doing, Practicing and Not Just Reading:

 A common mistake beginners do while learning programming is just reading a book or looking at the sample code on their desktop without practicing it.
-It’s easy to read about the loops, variables and getting all the things in your head but actual programming doesn’t work in this way.
+It’s easy to read about the loops, variables, and getting all the things in your head but actual programming doesn’t work in this way.
 You really need to get your hands dirty in coding and keep practicing it regularly.
 When you start programming you face a lot of problems, you get stuck there, you will be asked to implement the code practically and find the solution for a specific problem and there you will scratch your head while implementing the code.
-When you write the code, play with the code, change your code to see different results, optimize the code and try different solutions, your logical thinking ability get improves day by day and you eventually learn a lot of things which make you a better programmer.
+When you write the code, play with the code, change your code to see different results, optimize the code and try different solutions, your logical thinking ability get improves day by day and you eventually learn a lot of things that make you a better programmer.
 When you start coding, practice the same code or sample again and again until or unless you don’t need to refer to the same book or resource from where you have learned.
 Also build your own project, participate in coding challenges, play coding related games, practice it at your own end every single day.

 3. Code By Hand:

 When you start programming as a beginner you will be thinking that why should I code by hand.
 It’s a time-consuming process, I can’t run and check my code on paper and also if I actually need to implement something on my system then why should I use pen and paper.
 One of the biggest reasons is the interviews.
-When you will apply for the jobs in programming, most of the time the technical evaluation process will include code by hand.
+When you will apply for jobs in programming, most of the time the technical evaluation process will include code by hand.
 You will be asked to write code using pen and paper or you might have to use a whiteboard.
-Coding by hand is something old school technique but it actually involves a test for a programmer’s proficiency.
+Coding by hand is something old-school technique but it actually involves a test for a programmer’s proficiency.
 Coding by hand can give you a clear understanding of syntax and algorithms, you make a deeper connection in your brain.
 Learning programming this way will make your work easier and faster later.

 4. Share, Teach, Discuss and Ask For Help: